How to Become a Travel Writer (& Get Paid For It)

 What Other Niches Go Well with Travel Writing?

-- Relationships and dating
+- Relationships and dating (like romantic getaways)

-- Product reviews
+- Product reviews (travel gear, tech, luggage, etc.)

-- Personal finance
+- Personal finance (saving for travel, budget trips)

 What About Writing Guest Posts?